-Coming Soon : Freezing Practices
+Coming Soon: Best Pracrtices for freezing

 Equipment We Love

 You can bake delicious bread without a bunch of fancy equipment.
 There are a few items that are essential, like a scale and 9x5 pans.
 We've included here items that bring many of us BreaderTogether bakers joy.
 Some of these items, those that are on our website shopping cart help fund our efforts.
 We greatly appreciate your support.